carologistics/clips_executive/clips_executive/cx_docs/tutorials/ros_monitoring.rst

 4 Teleporting the Turtle
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The file ``turtlesim_teleport.clp`` contains a set of rule that will teleport the turtle back to the center of the canvas, whenever it leaves the safe area, as indidicated by the ``(turtle-out-of-bounds)`` fact.
+The file ``turtlesim_teleport.clp`` contains a set of rule that will teleport the turtle back to the center of the canvas, whenever it leaves the safe area, as indicated by the ``(turtle-out-of-bounds)`` fact.

 .. code:: lisp